Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Introduction

-Previous researches have shown that attackers can steal several types of ML models by so-called Model Extraction Attack ~\cite{Florian16,OhSF19}.
-They generate a sequence of queries to the target model and reconstruct a substitute model based on the input-output pairs of these queries.
-Since the input-output mappings contain sufficient information of the model prediction tasks, the extracted model can be very similar to the target model (e.g., generating the same predictions as the target model).
-However, existing attacks only target at the models with non-graph structures, e.g., MLP and CNN, while few studies focus on graph data.
-Thus, their threats to GNN models are still unclear.
-In this paper, we explore and develop the model extraction attacks against GNNs.
-Specifically, referring a private model as the target, an extraction attacker aims to construct a duplicated model with similar functionality via a sequence of queries from the nodes they obtained (called \textit{attacker nodes}).
-Figure~\ref{fig:overview} illustrates an example of how our attack steals a GNN model on a social network.
-We consider an extraction attacker blending in with the normal users in the network.
+It has been demonstrated that attackers can steal ML models by Model Extraction Attack~\cite{Florian16,OhSF19}.
+Different from the adversarial attacks which aim at deducting the performance of ML systems, they propose to reconstruct a substitute model from the responses of generated queries to the target model.
+Because the input-output mappings of these queries contain sufficient information of the model prediction tasks, the extracted model can be quite similar to the target model, i.e., achieving comparable accuracy or generating the same prediction results as the target model.
+However, existing attacks only target the models with non-graph structures, e.g., MLP and CNN, while few studies focus on graph data.
+The threats of GNN model extraction are still unclear.
+In this paper, we are the first to systematically explore and develop the model extraction attacks against GNNs.
+Specifically, referring to a private GNN model as the target, an extraction attacker attempts to construct a duplicated model with similar functionality via a sequence of queries from the nodes they obtained (aka \textit{attack nodes}).
+Figure~\ref{fig:overview} illustrates an example of how our attack steals a GNN model on a node classification task of a social network.
+We consider an extraction attacker blending in with normal users in the network.
 The attacker generates queries to the target model deployed in a machine learning as a service (MLaaS) and obtains the responses via its APIs.
-A extracted model can be eventually trained using these input-output pairs.
+The training of the duplicated model then utilises the information extracted from the input-output pairs.